XtroBag/Noxify/readme.md

-Noxify is a Discord App created by XtroBag and BroBoiler, it's still in development but it so far it has tons of activities and moderation, including a logging channel, an economy setup, and tons of otber fun commands.
+Noxify is a Discord App created by XtroBag and BroBoiler, it's still in development but so far it has tons of activities and moderation, including a logging channel, an economy setup, and tons of other fun commands.